snel-repo/EMUsort/README.md

    - Binary recording files
    - Record Node ### (if using OpenEphys session folder)
 2. `emu_config.yaml` file
-   - will be automatically generated and should be updated to make operational changes to EMUsort using the `--config` (or `-c`) command-line option.
+   - will be automatically generated and should be updated to make operational changes to EMUsort using the `--config` (or `-c`) command line option.
 Within the config file, please note that you will have to change the `dataset_type` attribute to match your desired dataset type.
 Once you generate the default config template, please review it and utilize the comments as documentation to guide your actions
 3. `sorted_yyyyMMdd_HHmmssffffff_g#_<session_folder>_Th#_spkTh#` folders (tagged with datetime stamp, group ID, session folder name, and parameters used)
    - Each time a sort is performed, a new folder will be created in the session folder with the date and time of the sort.
 Inside this sorted folder will be the sorted data, the phy output files, and a copy of the parameters used to sort the data (`ops.npy` includes channel delays under `ops['preprocessing']['chan_delays']`).
 The corresponding channel indexes for each sort are saved as `emg_chans_used.npy`.
 In each new sort folder, the `emu_config.yaml` is also dumped for future reference, which also includes channel indexes used in each sort as `emg_chans_used`.
 4. `concatenated_data` folder